sappChak/mini-rfc793/README.md

 This project is a minimal, custom implementation of the Transmission Control Protocol (TCP), as defined in [RFC 793](https://www.rfc-editor.org/rfc/rfc793.html), operating entirely in userspace.
 It leverages a TUN virtual network device to process IPv4 and IPv6 packets.
-The purpose of this project is purely educational.
+The purpose of this project is purely for self-education.

-## Prerequisites

-- Administrative privileges to create and configure TUN devices.
-- Tools:
-  - `tcpdump`: Packet analyzer.
-  - `netcat`: Networking utility for testing.

 ## Usage